-Engage with it!
+After countless discussions, fascinating conversations, and heated debates, I can tell you this in all sincerity, engage with it!
 Sustainability is a powerful tool for reflection, foresight, and innovation.
 It is an essential component in our fight against climate change and the preservation of our precious resources.
 When applied effectively, it can demonstrate some pretty amazing results!
-The following post will attempt to shed light on a few elements of sustainability and explore how they relate to us.

 In explicit terms, sustainability has to do with meeting our present needs without compromising our ability to meet those needs in the future.
 Essentially taking care of what we have now, so that we can continue to coexist with an environment that will provide us with what we need to survive and thrive in the future.